-Much of gotu kola's clinical research focuses on wounds and its effect on the healing process, with antioxidant triterpene saponins (Asiaticosides) and their sapogenins believed to be the most active constituents.
-Gotu kola is also used as a supportive herb for venous insufficiency.
+Much of Gotu Kola's clinical research focuses on wounds and its effect on the healing process, with triterpene saponins (Asiaticosides) and their sapogenins believed to be the most active constituents.
+Gotu Kola is also used as a supportive herb for venous insufficiency.
 These saponin compounds support healthy collagen and strengthen vein walls.
-These same constituents are also what makes gotu kola a premier plant in cosmetic care and anti-aging formulations.
+These same constituents are also what makes gotu Kola a premier plant in cosmetic care and anti-aging formulations.

-Its reputation as supporting a healthy inflammation response contributes to its use in the treatment of various skin conditions such as eczema, psoriasis and even leprosy.
+Its reputation as supporting a healthy inflammation response contributes to its use in the treatment of various skin conditions and discomforts.
 It nurtures healthy connective tissue growth and hyaluronidase and chondroitin sulfate formation, thus applying a balancing effect where needed.

-Gotu kola is also utilized to support a healthy fever response and digestive and urinary tract function.
+Gotu Kola is also utilized to support optimal body temperature and digestive and urinary tract function.
 It encourages optimum brain health, supporting healthy levels of GABA in the brain.
 This has also been found to promote emotional wellbeing.
 In India, it is used as a nourishing and restorative tonic for the nervous system.

 WishGarden Herbs' formulas containing Gotu Kola: